Why do I have to type 'n' twice?

 Speed demon tip: You don’t have to type the double n to make ん at the end of a word when answering the reading of a kanji or vocabulary word.
 We’ll auto-convert the final n to ん for you.
 BUT it’s much better if you get used to typing it correctly right from the start.
 Your Japanese teacher or boss won’t be as lenient as us.

-And don’t worry, you’ll get used to typing the double n in nno time!
+Don’t worry, you’ll get used to typing the double n in nno time!